BCLab-UNM/Swarmathon-Robot/Swarmie User Manual.md

 Your robot is now ready for you to use!
 Please repeat this process for all 3 of your robots.

-If you have questions about the test or whether your robots are behaving as expected, please post them in the Hardware secion of the [NASA Swarmathon Q&A Forum](http://nasaswarmathon.com/qa-forum/).
+If you have questions about the test or whether your robots are behaving as expected, please post them in the Hardware section of the [NASA Swarmathon Q&A Forum](http://nasaswarmathon.com/qa-forum/).
 Note that we may ask for a video of your robot's behavior in order to help you.

 ### 2. Switching to User Mode